 - Extra complexity for the administrative structure. - Less expediency.
 Performing some functions may involve more than one administrator. - Many attacks are still possible; if someone misuses an administrative right this pattern only limits the damage.
-Logging can help misuse detection by keeping a record of all actions executed by administrators. - Because some functions may require two administrators to agree to perform it, we need to add OCL constraints in the model to indicate this, increasing its complexity. - In some cases, administrators need to communicate to perform their jobs but the pattern assumes no communication.
-This aspect can be corrected with a few associations.
+Logging can help misuse detection.

 4.9 Related Patterns